-- 1. Dressage Test Riding Jacket, white shirt with white or pale tie/stock and pale jodhpurs or Pony Club uniform in branch/club colours may be worn.
+- 1. Dressage Test Riding Jacket, white shirt with white or pale tie/stockand neutral coloured jodhpurs/breeches which can be dark coloured but not patterned or Pony Club uniform in branch/club colours may beworn.
 For NZPCA Eventing Championships see appropriate Regulations. - 2.
-Cross Country Test wearing long sleeves is recommended. - Jumping Test Riding Jacket, white shirt with white or pale tie/stock and pale jodhpurs or Pony Club uniform in branch/club/area colours may be worn.
+Cross Country Test wearing long sleeves is recommended. - Jumping Test Riding Jacket, white shirt with white or pale tie/stock and neutral coloured jodhpurs/breeches which can be dark coloured but not patterned or Pony Club uniform in branch/club/area colours may be worn.
 For NZPCA Eventing Championships see NZPCA Eventing Championship and Area Selection Regulations.